MattApril/vue-data-tabulator/README.md

 # data-tabulator
-This is a light weight and customizable data table component for Vue2 projects.
+This is a light weight and customizable data table component for Vue2 and Vue3 projects.
 Primary Features:

 * Renders data sets as html table
 * Easily supports nested data structures with dot-notation